Watch this Space for future dates

 HIGH SCHOOL STUDENTS TAKING REGULAR LANE CC COURSES

-Students first need to apply to Lane CC using the regular credit application and submit the signed Under 18 Parental Signature Form.
+Students first need to apply to Lane CC using the College Now High School application and submit the signed Under 18 Parental Signature Form.

 The GED program assists students who did not receive a high school diploma to earn a high school equivalency certificate.